How to Become a Technical Writer: A Beginner’s Guide

 A CV is a technical document.
 There is no better place to start applying your technical writing skills.
 Follow the style guidelines for technical writing and highlight your career and accomplishments.

-Do you need a degree in technical writing?
+Do you need a college degree in technical writing?

 No!
-While there are many valuable programs in this discipline, there are no direct requirements for a degree or diploma.
+While there are many valuable formal education programs in this discipline, there are no direct requirements for a college degree or diploma.
 Practical experience and a writing portfolio will be just as useful to winning jobs or impressing employers.

 Don't wait for your first technical writing assignment to build your portfolio.
 Practice this style by creating new documents for existing programs or projects.